-We are entering the spring of a wet and warm year which may cause us additional problems with liver flukes.
+Hopefully, we will have a wet and warm spring this year to fill up the reservoirs and get the grass going.
+One of the potential problems with weather like this is that liver flukes can be very active.
 Just the thought of these creatures makes you a little bit uneasy.
 The idea that a microscopic creature on a blade of grass can end up as a large parasite in the liver of your cattle sounds like something out of a science fiction novel.
 However, that is just what happens on a continual basis in most all of California.
 Very few beef cattle slaughtered in California are free of liver flukes.
 The common liver fluke of cattle, Fasciola hepatica, does have this bizarre life cycle.
 The cattle ingest grass with an encysted stage of the fluke present.
 After the cattle eat this contaminated grass, the juvenile flukes "burrow" through the lining of the intestine, escape into the peritoneal cavity (the inside of the abdomen) and migrate to the liver.
 The flukes bore their way into the liver and over the next 6 weeks or more make their way to the interior of the liver and finally arrive in the bile ducts where they begin to lay eggs.
 The fluke eggs are shed into the manure of the cattle.
 These eggs hatch and make their way to fresh water snails, which they infect and undergo additional development.
 They eventually emerge from the snail as young flukes and encyst (form a resistant coating) on blades of grass.
 When cattle ingest them, the life cycle can be completed.